NCAR/ncharts/README-devel.md

 ### Create virtual environment

 A virtual environment allows you to run specific versions of python packages without affecting other users on the system.
-These commands will create a django virtual environment in the ncharts directory:
+These commands will create a django virtual environment in the ncharts directory.

-*Figure out best way to install pipenv--locally as your user?
-Will that work in production?
+We use [pipenv](https://pipenv.pypa.io/en/latest/index.html) to manage the virtual environment, both the python version and the packages to be installed.
+So far, pipenv's recommended installation method has worked:

+`pip install --user --upgrade pipenv`

 Once `pipenv` is installed, it can look at the project's Pipfile and automatically install the specified versions of all the project's python dependencies.